Deployable Specialized Forces: Maritime Security Response Team (MSRT)

-Maritime Security Response Team (MSRT) has existed in different incarnations, but was formally established in 2006.
+The Maritime Security Response Team (MSRT) has existed in different incarnations, but was formally established in 2006.
 It is one of two units within the Coast Guard that has counter-terrorism capabilities to conduct action against hostile targets.
 The first is based in Chesapeake, Virginia, the second is based in San Diego, California.
 The MSRT is trained to be the first response unit to potential terrorist threats, deny preemptive terrorist actions, execute security actions against armed hostiles and/or non-compliant threats, participate in port level counter-terrorism exercises, execute tactical facility entry, and educate other forces on Coast Guard's counter-terrorism procedures.
 Although the MSRT's focus is primarily on the safety and security of homeland defense, it is capable of rapidly deploying worldwide in response to incidents.
-Other specialized units and federal agencies that MSRTs routinely train with are the Navy's SEALs, Special Boat Teams (SWCC) and Explosive Ordnance Disposal (EOD), Marine Corps' Maritime Raid Force and Force Recon, Army's Special Forces,75th Ranger Regiment, 160th Special Operations Aviation Regiment, Air Force's 24th Special Operations Wing, Secret Service, Federal Bureau of Investigation (FBI), Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the Border Patrol Tactical Unit (BORTAC) & (BORSTAR), the Customs and Border Protection Special Response Teams (SRT), and other various SWAT/Special Mission Units.
+Other specialized units and federal agencies that MSRTs routinely train with are the Navy's SEALs, Special Boat Teams (SWCC) and Explosive Ordnance Disposal (EOD); Marine Corps' MARSOC, Maritime Raid Force, and Force Recon; Army's Special Forces, 160th Special Operations Aviation Regiment, and Air Force Special Operations.
+Law enforcement agencies include Secret Service, FBI (HRT), Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the Border Patrol Tactical Unit (BORTAC) & (BORSTAR), the Customs and Border Protection Special Response Teams (SRT), and other various SWAT/Special Mission Units.
 Their motto, as seen on their unit patch, is "Nox Noctis est Nostri", which translates from Latin to English is "The Night is Ours".